rhythm-patel/Plants-vs-Zombies/README.md

 # Plants vs Zombies

-We have cloned Plants v/s zombies with much of the same functionalities as in the original version of the game.
+We have cloned Plants vs zombies with much of the same functionalities as in the original version of the game.
 Our game offers 5 different levels (increasing in order of difficulty) with 5 different plants and 4 different zombies.

 The game uses Java as its base with JavaFX as the software platform.
 Some of the graphical components has been developed using CSS.